evis/scalafix-maven-plugin/README.md

 Where `0.1.3` is version of plugin itself, and `0.9.5` is version of Scalafix invoked by plugin.

-Then, you need to setup a file `.scalafix.conf` in the root directory of your Maven project.
+Then, you need to setup a file `.scalafix.conf` in the root directory of your Maven project (note the dot at the start of filename).
 You can find `.scalafix.conf` guide [here](https://scalacenter.github.io/scalafix/docs/users/configuration.html).

 In order to execute semantic rules (e.g., `RemoveUnused`), you need to enable SemanticDB compiler plugin too: